-The Integrity Wheel is an idea or concept I developed a few years ago to assess one’s personal integrity in four areas, where you and I live and function on a daily basis:
+The Integrity Wheel is a concept I developed a few years ago to assess one’s personal integrity in four areas:

 1. Our Private Life